Reducing Secondary Traumatic Stress Among Educators

 Training & Resources

-Districts must establish a Workforce Mental Health Committee to promote a positive workplace climate and provide resources for staff.
-Start with these evidence-based resources on stress management, preventing burnout, and evaluating job satisfaction.
-Then, explore more staff well-being resources.
+Districts must form a committee to support a positive workplace climate.
+Start with evidence-based tools on stress, burnout, and job satisfaction—then explore these Tier 1: Universal Supports staff well-being resources.

 In partnership with: